SummaryRead the full fact sheet

 - male pattern hair growth in women, such as facial hair

-- jaw and teeth issues due to clenching and grinding your teeth; or bad breath, teeth cavities and gum disease
+- jaw and teeth issues due to clenching and grinding your teeth; or

 - mood swings and erratic behavior